Teen Mental Health Speaker for More Than Three Decades

 - A principal’s son ended his life rocking the school.
 Another small mid-western community, it was the principal’s niece.

-I’ve been absolutely blessed to be a trusted source to bring the school communities back.
+I’ve been absolutely blessed to be a trusted source to bring the school communities back from teen suicide and loss of teens to car accidents, accidental deaths, or whatever tragic things that have happened in so many school communities.

 Second Divorce and Near Death Experience

-This is also the time in my life when I avoided my health and was diagnosed with diabetes and ended up hospitalized with less than a year to live.
+This is also the time in my life when I avoided my health and was diagnosed with diabetes and ended up hospitalized.
+The doctor gave me a year to live.
+I was given a year to live.

-Shortly thereafter I suffered a sports injury in CrossFit where I needed emergency spinal cord fusion.
+Getting my weight under control and my health back in order I was living in Myrtle Beach, SC I started CrossFit.
+Didn’t take long, I suffered a sports injury in CrossFit where I needed emergency spinal cord fusion.
 Spiraling backwards into major depression, my diabetes created more and more issues.
 Hospitalized.
-It was here that the doctor I gave me less than one year to live.
-The doctor told me I was a ticking time bomb.
+The doctor told me I was a ticking time bomb and that I wasn’t going to make it.

 Emergency Weight Loss Surgery

 Listen, living with bi-polar isn’t all bad.
 I don’t have a problem making decisions when I know I need to make decisions.
-This was a moment where I needed to make a decision and I made a decision, but I did do a lot of research.
+This was a moment where I needed to make a decision and I made a decision, but I did do a lot of research (kind of).
 I opted for weight loss surgery.
 In Mexico.
 Yes, wasting no-time, I went to Tijuana, Mexico within two weeks of making the decision and had surgery by renowned doctor, Dr. Ortiz.
+My dad came with me but thought I was crazy and I think I was but it was do or die and I wasn’t ready to die.

 You can laugh, but seriously my Triglycerides were 2784.
 Now, 178.
 Blood sugar was 550, now 110.
 A1C was 15.5 and now 6.7.
 I was given less than a year to live.
 What a change.
 I needed to make that decision to go to Mexico.